Lafayette KT-135 EXPLOR-AIR radio kit

 Opened capacitor

-The three capacitors are made of layers of metal foil insulated by paper, rolled up very tightly.
+The three capacitors are made of layers of metal foil insulated with paper, rolled up very tightly.
 The paper should be damp or sticky with electrolyte, but in this case it was bone dry.

 Lafayette filter capacitor

-Replace the guts with three 30uf or 33uF caps rated at 160 volts.
+Replace the guts with three 33uF caps rated at 160 volts.
 They may fit perfectly inside the casing.
 The voltage rating is higher than the original 150 volts.
 250 volt caps won't fit.
 Observe the polarity carefully.
 A modern filter capacitor connected backwards will be instantly destroyed when power goes through it.

 Lafayette filter capacitor